 Let’s start by taking two guesses: First, you’re on this tab because you seek to gain novel insights into investment.
 You may be conscious of your spending parity and are willing to improve upon your financial literacy.
-Second, you are well vast in insurance lingo; its practice and everything-else.
+Second, you are well vast in insurance lingo; it’s practice and else.
 Whether you are just getting started or you want to refreshen your knowledge, this is the perfect piece to gauge your investment perspective.

 Investment is such a great world to explore and it ‘rewards those that diligently seek it’.
 How do we mean?
 Investments come with perks and attractions when managed successfully.
 Is there a wrong way to manage investments?
 You guessed right.
 Are you aware of these pitfalls to avoid when you start investing?
 Please be our guest.

 In this article, we take you by the hand and walk you through what you need in kickstarting your investment journey; successfully.
 We have summarised these into 5 bite-sized steps for your comfort.